-• In grades K-5, the Independent Reading Level Assessment (IRLA) will be used to assess development of literacy skills in grades K-5.
-This developmental reading assessment gives teachers and parents important information regarding the development of phonics, phonemic awareness, reading fluency, and comprehension skills.

-- Interim assessments on grade level standard progress in Math and Reading and Writing will be administered 4 times per year. - o 2nd-8th grade students take assessments from the Achievement Network for Reading and Writing. - o K-8th grade students take assessments developed by Leap in math. - Students in grades 3-8 also take the state's Illinois Assessment of Readiness (IAR), as required by the Illinois State Board of Education. - Students in 5th and 8th grade will take the Illinois Science Assessment as required by the Illinois State Board of Education.
+- In grades K-5, the Independent Reading Level Assessment (IRLA) will be used to assess development of literacy skills in grades K-5.
+This developmental reading assessment gives teachers and parents important information regarding the development of phonics, phonemic awareness, reading fluency, and comprehension skills. - All grades will take a start of year, middle of year, and end of year math and reading benchmark assessment on iReady.
+The iReady assessment is computer-adaptive and will approximate a student's academic achievement level in relation to grade level. - Interim assessments on grade level standard progress in Math and Reading and Writing will be administered 4 times per year. - 2nd-8th grade students take assessments from the Achievement Network for Reading and Writing. - K-8th grade students take assessments developed by Leap in math. - Students in grades 3-8 also take the state's Illinois Assessment of Readiness (IAR), as required by the Illinois State Board of Education. - Students in 5th and 8th grade will take the Illinois Science Assessment as required by the Illinois State Board of Education.

-Progress Reports, Report Cards, and School-Parent Meetings
+Report Cards and School-Parent Meetings

-Teachers and staff will use DeansList, progress reports, and report cards to communicate students' academic and behavioral performance.
+Teachers and administration will use the Powerschool gradebook, My PowerHub, and report cards to communicate students' academic and behavioral performance.

-We invite every family to a 10-15 minute conference in trimester one and two.
+We invite every family to a 10-15 minute conference at the end of quarter one and three.
 Conferences are held between parents and their child's teacher(s) to discuss report cards and current academic progress.
 We strongly encourage parents to attend and go to great lengths communicating conference logistics and making conferences accessible for families.